nibman/getfit/README.md

 Tested on Windows 8 <b>X64</b>, may work on Linux/Mac/win32 with recompilation of native libraries

-BUILDING/INSTALLING NATIVE LIBRARIES WITH VISUAL STUDIO DESKTOP 2012 EXPRES
+BUILDING/INSTALLING NATIVE LIBRARIES WITH VISUAL STUDIO DESKTOP 2012 EXPRESS

 Based on info. from http://stackoverflow.com/questions/14278417/cannot-install-node-modules-that-require-compilation-on-windows-7-x64-vs2012